Nitish222/COVID-19-Website/README.md

 # COVID-19-Website
-A website that helps people locate the Government hospitals in India
+A website that helps people locate the Government hospitals in India.

+Link:
+coronavirushospital.herokuapp.com